peroon/HelloProjectRecognizer/README.md

 # How to prepare training images

+## Get images

 * Google Image Search
 * Bing Image Search
 * Youtube & Face Detection

+## Crop faces

+* refer to face.py
+* face detection using dlib
+* detected faces are placed in the candidates directory

+## Sort by hand

+* candidates are sorted by hand and placed in recognized idol directory

 # Classifier